G-Elo: Generalization of the Elo algorithm by modelling the discretized margin of victory: Modeling and rating in multi-level games

 Defining the outcomes in such a way may be seen as a ternary discretization of the difference between the games-points we denote by $d_t$ (\eg the goal difference, in the team sports we mentioned).
 That is,

-However, considering only the sign of $d_t$ (and $d_t=0$) may hamper our ability to rate the teams; this corresponds to our intuition, \eg that winning by one game-point, $d_t=1$ is not the same as winning with $d_t=3$.
-The idea here is thus to use the valuable information contained in the \gls{mov} variable, $d_t$, and go beyond the ternary discretization \eqref{3levels}.
+However, considering only the sign of $d_t$ (and $d_t=0$) may hamper our ability to rate the teams; this corresponds to our intuition, that winning by a small margin, \eg one game-point, $d_t=1$, is not the same as winning by a large margin, \eg $d_t=3$.
+The idea here is thus to use the valuable information contained in the \gls{mov} variable, $d_t$, and go beyond the ternary discretization defined in \eqref{3levels}.

-In the probabilistic perspective, exploiting the \gls{mov} amounts to defining the model between $d_{t}$, and the ratings of the involved teams, $\theta_{i_t,t}$ and $\theta_{j_t,t}$.

-In our work we will propose a rating strategy that i) formally models the multiple outcomes of the game using a probabilistic approach, and ii) ensures the transparency and the simplicity of the rating, generalizing in fact the well-known Elo rating algorithm.
+In the probabilistic perspective, exploiting the \gls{mov} amounts to defining the model between $d_{t}$, and the ratings of the involved teams, $\theta_{t,i_t}$ and $\theta_{t,j_t}$, and in our work we will propose a rating strategy that i) formally models the multiple outcomes of the game using a probabilistic approach, and ii) ensures the transparency and the simplicity of the rating, generalizing in fact the well-known Elo rating algorithm.